satyakota27/chessercise/README.md

 It can make horizontal, vertical, diagonal(two sides), making it to move in 8 different directions.
 However the maximum steps it can make given in any direction is limited to 7

+<h3>Knight</h3>
+Knight is the only chess piece which can jump over other pieces.
+It can have 8 kinds of moves on a given cartesian space.
+If the Knight is at center(0,0), the possible moves are (1,2), (1,-2), (2,1), (2,-1), (-1,2), (-1,-2), (-2,1), (-2,-1).
+So, it can make 2 moves in a given quadrant space.
+However, each step it makes is unique and can make only 1 leap at a time.

 Coordinates to Location
 ord and chr are the methods which converts character to number and number to character respectively.